BrokenEyesCode/london-api-cstest/README.md

 To stop press ctrl + c

 ## Tests
-To run the tests use
+This uses the Jest Test framework, [more details about Jest at their website.](https://jestjs.io/) To run the tests use
 ```
     mpm test
 ```
 ## Lint
-To ensure code quality, ESLint is used and ran against the applicaton.
+To ensure code quality, ESLint is used and ran against the application.
 ```
     npm run lint
 ```